 Very little is being done with our clout internationally.

 Israel enjoys strong support from the United States Government on a continual basis.
 That is why I suggested that the Deputy should raise it more vociferously.
 My sense of it is that Sinn Féin goes silent when it comes to Capitol Hill.
 I take it that the Deputy is sincerely behind the issue but-----

 The Taoiseach should do his job and not worry about Capitol Hill.
 He should worry about here and what is done here in the name of the Irish people.

 The Taoiseach, without interruption.

-I am not worried at all but the Deputy knows there is an inextricable link between US policy underpinning and supporting Israeli Government policy
+I am not worried at all but the Deputy knows there is an inextricable link with US policy underpinning and supporting Israeli Government policy.

 The Taoiseach cannot change American policy, he can change Irish policy.